theiconnz/leadsapp/README.md

 > ### Testing
 >
-> Specific testing is not setup, <br>
+> Specific testing is not available at this staging, <br>
-> Laravel basic tests already available
+> Laravel basic tests for fortify is already available <br>
+> Need to create below tests
 >
 > > Unit testing (using PHP Unit)<br>
 > > Integration testing<br>